Keurig Smart Brewer - Hero background

 Warranty Coverage

-1-year limited warranty covering manufacturing defects, electrical components, and heating elements.
-Excludes normal wear (water reservoir seals, touch screen degradation), user damage (dropping), and water damage.
-Standard for this category.
+1-year limited warranty covering manufacturing defects, electrical components, heating elements.
+Excludes normal wear (water reservoir seals, touchscreen) and user damage.

 Resale Value

-Moderate secondary market—smart coffee makers have niche appeal.
-Used Smart Brewers resell for 50-60% of original price after 1 year based on eBay/Facebook Marketplace listings I reviewed.
-Non-smart appliances typically hold 40-50%, so the Wi-Fi tech actually adds slight resale premium.
+Moderate secondary market—used Smart Brewers resell 50-60% of original price after 1 year based on eBay/Facebook listings.
+Non-smart Keurig models resell 40-50%, so Wi-Fi adds slight premium.

 This machine was purchased independently and was not provided by Keurig.